-Too ugly?
 I used to work with a “ginger” who had facial ticks and a cleft lip.
-He now has as a beautiful fiance and daughter.
+He now has as a beautiful fiancee and daughter.

 Too boring and lame?
-I have friends who spent all their time on Everquest and Final Fantasy Online.
+I have friends who spent all their time on World Of Warcraft and Final Fantasy Online.
 They met attractive girls on those games and had amazing sex with them — in real life.
+Too short?

 Wallowing in self-pity is unattractive and unproductive.
 Every time you think…